 Most of the research out there shows that an increase in meal frequency has no significant effect on weight loss, metabolic rate or the amount of fat burned over a 24-hour period .
-Eating once, three or six times a day can all lead to fat being lost (although, as I explain in my Sugar Makes You Fat & Other Diet Myths Debunked ebook, more frequent eating does have benefits for muscle growth).
+One, three or six meals a day can all lead to fat being lost.

 4. Meal Timing